Skip to content

 Generally speaking, ownership of property is something that is enforced, either through force or the threat of it.
 A television is yours because anyone who attempts to use it without your permission will be forced to surrender their use of it by law enforcement agencies.
 They are discouraged from stealing your tv because of the threat that they will be forced to return it and punished for having taken it.

-We have laws that prescribe how you come to own property, and how the government will enforce your ownership of it.
+We have laws that prescribe how you come to own property and how the government will enforce your ownership of it.

 Some forms of property, like houses and cars, come with built-in technologies to make it hard for people to try to take them from you in the first place, like keys and locks.
 But in the end, you must rely on the authority and force of law enforcement to protect your ownership.
 And you must rely on the justice system to protect your property rights if they are violated.